johnjackoleary/cfi-commonplace-book/Inbox/Questions for PPL Mock Oral.md

 # Airplane
 - How does an airplane fly?
 - What are four forces?
-- Two types of drag.
+- Two types of drag, and tell me more.
 - What are the six pack instruments and how do they work?
 - How does VOR work?
 GPS?
 - AROW?